 US Airways Center goes by many nicknames, but the one with the best atmosphere may be “The Snakepit."

 USAC is currently the home to three professional franchises: The NBA’s Phoenix Suns, the WNBA’s Phoenix Mercury, and the Arena Football League’s Arizona Rattlers, as well as being the former home of the NHL’s Phoenix Coyotes.
-The Rattlers are the most prolific of these franchises, having won four AFL Championships (1994, 1997, 2012 and 2013).
+The Rattlers are the most prolific of these franchises, having won five AFL Championships (1994, 1997, 2012, 2013 and 2014).
 Of course the Suns have never won an NBA Championship, and the Mercury have won two WNBA championships.

 US Airways opened in 1992, the same year that the Rattlers were founded as an expansion team in the AFL.
 Former Dallas Cowboys quarterback Danny White became the head coach, and remained the head coach through the 2004 season, but was let go after losing three consecutive ArenaBowls.
 In 2013, they again have the opportunity to reach three straight championship games after losing in 2011 to the Jacksonville Sharks, and defeating the Philadelphia Soul in 2012.

 While the Rattlers may be the least promoted of the three tenants of USAC, the fan experience is arguably the best in the building.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following:

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".